 All of us got back to work and started rowing our paddles in the forward direction.
-It was difficult – very difficult as we were against the fast currents of the river.
+It was difficult, very difficult in fact, as we were against the fast currents of the river.
 We did manage to slightly go up on River Indus against the current.

 I excitedly turned and leaped inside the water, which was warmer than the water in River Zanskar.
 The instruction was to tightly hold the rope tied to the raft.
-I was told not to leave the rope at any point of time as the currents at both rivers were strong and both rivers had whirlpools (okay, let’s ignore this fact for now).
+I was told not to leave the rope at any point of time as the currents at both rivers were strong and both of them had whirlpools.
 And I obediently followed his instructions (well most of the times).
 And Oh-My-God what a wonderful experience that was!

-After the rafting, we were brought back to the base where returned our rafting gear and had a delicious vegetarian lunch.
+After the rafting, we were brought back to the base where we returned our rafting gear and had a delicious vegetarian lunch.
 At the end of the day, we were dropped at the home stay with lots of exciting memories.

 I went to Ladakh with a tour agency Trails with Tales and we were a group of females traveling together.
 The reason was not because Ladakh is not famous for solo female travelers but because of the terrain and the altitude Ladakh is at.